yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 ~/.config/yazi/
 ├── init.lua
 ├── plugins/
-│   ├── fzf.yazi/
+│   ├── foo.yazi/
-│   └── zoxide.yazi/
+│   └── bar.yazi/
 └── yazi.toml
 ```

 Each plugin is a directory ending with `.yazi`, containing an `init.lua` file for the plugin's initialization.
-For instance, the structure of the `zoxide` plugin is as:
+For instance, the structure of the `bar` plugin is as:

 ```
-zoxide.yazi/
+bar.yazi/
 └── init.lua
 ```